 When designing a hybrid office layout, your focus should be on collaboration first.

-Incorporating technology doesn’t just look like adding screens to collaboration areas.
+Using technology doesn’t just look like adding screens to collaboration areas.
 Although this piece is crucial.
 It means adding ports and outlets to commonly used meeting areas.
-Because hybrid workers also bring their laptops with them.
-And it means having software and systems in place that make virtual connections easier.
+Hybrid workers also bring their laptops with them.
+And it means having software and systems in place that make the virtual office easier.

 Systems and software can also make in-person interactions happen more easily.
 There is software that can help make sure the right people are in the office, or that employees can be sure to be there when their work friends are.
 Or ease the burden of desk-sharing with booking software.
 No matter what your office needs are, the right technology is a crucial piece of any hybrid office layout.